 At first reading, it may sound like Apple is offering a VPN service of sorts—and some in the media have mistakenly referred to iCloud Private Relay as a VPN.
 However, note that Apple specifies that you’re only protected if you “browse with Safari,” Apple’s browser.
 There are a lot of other differences between Apple’s “private relay” and a VPN, as outlined in the next section of this article.

-Apple’s iCloud Private Relay provides very narrow and limited coverage, and is more like a multi-hop Web proxy that only works within Safari.
-The first “hop” (the first server to which you connect when browsing in Safari with iCloud Private Relay) is under Apple’s control, and the second hop is operated by one of the third parties with which Apple has partnered (so far, Apple has been observed using Akamai, Cloudflare, and Fastly as partners).
+Apple’s iCloud Private Relay provides very narrow and limited coverage, and is more like a multi-hop Web proxying service.
+It only works within Apple’s Safari browser on iOS, iPadOS, and macOS.
+When using it, Apple routes your Internet requests through one of the company’s own servers, then through a partner network, and then to the intended destination.
+More specifically, the first “hop” (the first server to which you connect when browsing in Safari with iCloud Private Relay) is under Apple’s control, and the second hop is operated by one of the third parties with which Apple has partnered (so far, Apple has been observed using Akamai, Cloudflare, and Fastly as partners).

 What’s a VPN?